ersanchez/notes/git-without-github.md

 ### Task: Create a Bare Directory

+Next we move up one level in the directory tree.

+   $ cd /home/alice

-Next we will take the newly initialized repository and convert it into a bare repository named `script-repo.git`.
+After that we will take the newly initialized repository and convert it into a bare repository named `script-repo.git`.
 The `.git` on the end of the file name helps people identify it as a `git` repo and not just a regular directory.

-**NOTE**: the directory and the repository can have the same name, but guides that use the same names suck because they are very confusing to newbies (_like me_).
+**NOTE**: the directory and the repository _can_ have the same name, but guides that use the same names for two different objects suck because this can be confusing to people learning something for the first time (_like me_).

     $ git clone --bare server-scripts script-repo.git
-    Cloning into bare repositoyr 'script-repo.git`...
+    Cloning into bare repository 'script-repo.git`...
     done.

+Ok, now we are ready to start cloning the bare repository named `script-repo.git`.

+### Task: Clone Bare Repository From Server to Laptop

+The act of cloning the repository from the server to the laptop will download the git repository and set the repository up to:

+* pull changes from the server to the laptop
+* push changes from the laptop to the server

+This is possible because that `.git` directory in the repository will have the URL for the server.

+Navigate to the location your laptop where you want the git repository to be located.
+Let's say that you want to put the cloned repository in a specific directory named `git-files` on your laptop:

+   $ cd /home/alice/git-files/

+Next, on your laptop you will issue the following command to clone the repository from the server to the laptop:

+   $ git clone alice@example.com:/home/alice/script-repo.git
+   Enter passphrase for key alice_id_ed25519 (_or something like that_):
+   remote: Enumerting objects: done.
+   remote: Counting objects: done.
+   remote: Compressing objects: done.
+   remote: Total 233, reused 0, pack-reused 0
+   Receiving objects: 100% (233/233), done.